berensp/berensp.github.io/pages/apologia.md

 ---
 *"The difficulty explaining [why I am Catholic](/catholic) is that there are ten thousand reasons all amounting to one reason: that Catholicism is true."* (—G.K.
 Chesterton, *Twelve Modern Apostles and Their Creeds*, 1926)

-## The Best Arguments for God's Existence
+## 🛐 Best Arguments for God's Existence
 - **Aquinas' Argument from Motion.** *(a.k.a.
 Argument of the Unmoved Mover).* Each change has a cause, but an infinite regress is impossible, and so there must be a first mover.
 - **The Finely-tuned Universe.** The heavens declare the glory of God.
 "The Penrose Number"[^1], The Cosmological Constant[^2], and the overall intelligibility and knowability of the universe...or as Eugene Wigner puts (right in the title of his article): the "unreasonable effectiveness of mathematics in the physical sciences"[^3].
 And not just the universe, but the earth being so anomalous[^4].
 - **Argument from Desire.** "If there is a desire in my heart which corresponds to nothing in this world, perhaps I am made for another world?"
 [Best musically formulated by U2](https://music.youtube.com/watch?v=TAxs0qIBw0g&si=t6cmLQhnwojXVny3).